dpomier/haxe-yield/README.md

 2. To tell haxelib where your development copy is installed, use `haxelib dev yield my/repositories/haxe-yield`

 To return to release builds use `haxelib dev yield`

+To help to debug a specific function, you can use the haxe compilation parameter `-D yield-debug= myFunctionName` to see the result after the parsing is done.

 Alternatives
 -----